-Workers\ shall be able to:
+Workers\ with respect to their work place shall be able to:

-- Implement forest\ activities to comply with applicable legal\ requirements (Criterion 1.5); - 2) Understand the content, meaning and applicability of the eight ILO Core Labour Conventions\ (Criterion 2.1); - 3) Recognize and report on instances of sexual harassment and gender discrimination\ (Criterion 2.2); - 4) Safely handle and dispose of hazardous substances to ensure that use does not pose health risks\ (Criterion 2.3) - 5) Carry out their responsibilities for particularly dangerous jobs or jobs entailing a special responsibility (Criterion 2.5); - 6) Identify where Indigenous Peoples\ have legal\ and customary rights\ related to management activities (Criterion 3.2); - Identify and implement applicable elements of UNDRIP and ILO Convention 169 (Criterion 3.4); - Identify sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples\ and implement the necessary measures to protect them from the start of forest\ management activities to avoid negative impacts (Criterion 3.5 and Criterion 4.7); - 9) Identify where local communities\ have legal\ and customary rights\ related to management activities (Criterion 4.2); - 10) Carry out social, economic and environmental impact assessments\ and develop appropriate mitigation measures (Criterion 4.5); - 11) Implement activities related to the maintenance and/or enhancement of ecosystem services\, when FSC Ecosystem Services\ Claims are used (Criterion 5.1); - 12) Handle, apply and store pesticides\ (criterion 7.1); and - 13) Implement procedures for cleaning up spills of waste materials\ (Criterion 10.12).
+- Implement forest\ activities to comply with applicable legal\ requirements (Criterion 1.5); - 2) Understand the content, meaning and applicability of the eight ILO Core Labour Conventions\ (Criterion 2.1); - Recognize and report on instances of sexual harassment and gender discrimination\ (Criterion 2.2); - 4) Safely handle and dispose of hazardous substances to ensure that use does not pose health risks\ (Criterion 2.3) - 5) Carry out their responsibilities for particularly dangerous jobs or jobs entailing a special responsibility (Criterion 2.5); - 6) Identify where Indigenous Peoples\ have legal\ and customary rights\ related to management activities (Criterion 3.2); - Identify and implement applicable elements of the UN Declaration on the Rights of Indigenous Peoples\ (UNDRIP) and ILO Convention 169 (Criterion 3.4); - Identify sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples\ and implement the necessary measures to protect them from the start of forest\ management activities to avoid negative impacts (Criterion 3.5 and Criterion 4.7); - 9) Identify where local communities\ have legal\ and customary rights\ related to management activities (Criterion 4.2); - 10) Carry out social, economic and environmental impact assessments\ and develop appropriate mitigation measures (Criterion 4.5); - 11) Implement activities related to the maintenance and/or enhancement of ecosystem services\, when FSC Ecosystem Services\ Claims are used (Criterion 5.1); - 12) Handle, apply and store pesticides\ (criterion 7.1); and - 13) Implement procedures for cleaning up spills of waste materials\ (Criterion 10.12).

-Annex C: Conservation Area Network\ Conceptual Diagram.
+Annex C: Conservation Area Network\ Conceptual Diagram (Principle 6)

-The diagram shows how the area of the Management Unit\ included in the Conservation Area Network\ is generally expected to increase from the 10% minimum as the size, intensity\ of management, and/or the status and value of ecosystems\ at the landscape\ level each increase.
+The diagram shows how the area of the Management Unit\ included in the Conservation Areas Network\ is generally expected to increase from the 10% minimum as the size, intensity\ of management, and/or the status and value of ecosystems\ at the landscape\ level each increase.
 The arrows and their direction represent these increases.

-The far right column titled 'Ecosystems\ Status/Value in the Landscape'\ signifies the extent to which native ecosystems\ are protected at the landscape\ level and the relative requirements for further protection\ in the Management Unit\.
+The far-right column titled 'Ecosystems\ Status/Value in the Landscape\' signifies the extent to which native ecosystems\ are protected at the landscape\ level and the relative requirements for further protection\ in the Management Unit\.

-The far left column titled 'Area of Management Unit\' shows that as the Management Unit\ area increases, the Management Unit\ will itself be at the landscape\ level and so will be expected to have a Conservation Area Network\ containing functional examples of all of the naturally occurring ecosystems\ for that landscape\.
+The far left column titled 'Area of Management Unit'\ shows that as the Management Unit\ area increases, the Management Unit\ will itself be at the landscape\ level and so will be expected to have a Conservation Areas Network\ containing functional examples of all of the naturally occurring ecosystems\ for that landscape\.